Last updated on March 4th, 2014

 Based on the Q10 temperature coefficient formula ‘Rule of 10’,

-For every 10 degrees C, shelf life will halve or double (hotter-cooler).
+For every 10 degrees-C, shelf life will halve (hotter) or double (cooler).

 Generally, stated food shelf life is referenced to room temperature, 22°C (72°F).

-90°F (half the stated shelf life)
+– half the stated shelf life

-54°F (double the stated shelf life)
+– double the stated shelf life

 Temperature vs. Food Storage Shelf Life

-Moisture Content
+Food Storage | Moisture Content

 For example, grains should maintain a moisture content of 10% or less.
 Commercially dried foods easily achieve these levels.

-Unless the food is packaged in air-tight containment, then the moisture from the environment will work it’s way in over time and reduce it’s shelf life.
+Unless the food is packaged in air-tight containment, the moisture from the environment will work it’s way in over time and reduce it’s shelf life.

 Earth’s atmosphere contains about 78% nitrogen and 21% oxygen.
 Oxygen oxidizes many of the compounds in food and reduces it’s shelf life over time.